catid/blog2022/content/posts/tts.md

 tts --model_name tts_models/en/vctk/vits --text "When I choose to see the good side of things, I'm not being naive.
 It is strategic and necessary.
 It's how I've learned to survive through everything.
 I know you go through life with your fists held tight.
 You see yourself as a fighter.
 Well, I see myself as one too.
 This is how I fight." --progress_bar True --use_cuda True --speaker_idx p330
 ```

+The VITS models take about twice as long to run, but the output is much better.
+This seems to be a good tradeoff for real-time speech.

 Here's the output:

 {{< rawhtml >}}